Linear Thompson Sampling Revisited: Linear Thompson Sampling

 As hinted by~\citet{agrawal2012thompson}, we show that \ts can be defined as a generic randomized algorithm constructed on the \rls-estimate rather than an algorithm sampling from a Bayesian posterior (see Fig.~\ref{alg:ts}).
 At any step $t$, given $\rls$-estimate $\wh\theta_t$ and the design matrix $V_t$, \ts samples a \textit{perturbed} parameter $\wt\theta_t$ as

 where $\eta_t$ is a random sample drawn i.i.d.\ from a suitable multivariate distribution $\distro$, which does not need to be associated with an actual posterior over $\theta^\star$.
 Then the optimal arm $x_t = x^\star(\wt\theta_t)$ is chosen, a reward $r_{t+1}$ is observed and $V_t$ and $\wh\theta_t$ are updated according to Eq.~\ref{eq:design.matrix.rls}.
-Notice that the resulting distribution on $\wt{\theta}_t$ is obtained rotating $\eta_t$ by the design matrix $V_t$ and scaling it by $\beta_t(\delta)$.
-The computational complexity of \ts is determined by the linear optimization problem solved when computing $x^\star(\wt\theta_t)$ and by the sampling process from $\distro$.
+Notice that the resulting distribution on $\wt{\theta}_t$ is obtained by rotation of $\eta_t$ according to the design matrix $V_t$ and by a rescaling $\beta_t(\delta)$.
+The computational complexity of \ts is dominated by computation of $x^\star(\wt\theta_t)$, which requires solving a linear optimization problem and by the sampling process from $\distro$.
 This is in contrast with OFUL~\citep{abbasi-yadkori2011improved}, which requires solving a bilinear optimization problem (i.e., $\arg\max_\theta\max_x x^\transp \theta$).

 The key aspect to ensure small regret is that the perturbation $\eta_t$ is distributed so that \ts explores \textit{enough} but \textit{not too much}.
 This translates into the following conditions on $\distro$.